-Policy 2.1.2.
-The City shall enhance the feasibility of transit and alternative-multimodal transportation modes by implementing higher densities and mixed-use as shown in the Future Land Use Map.

-Policy 2.1.3.
-New and improved streets within the City shall be designed and operated to enable safe access for all users, including pedestrians, bicyclists, freight, motorists and transit, and other transportation options-according to the purpose of each street.

-Policy 2.1.4.
-The City shall establish a Complete Streets design guidebook and corridor prioritization plan to implement these policies.

-Policy 2.1.5.
-The City shall continue to coordinate with the North Florida Transportation Planning Organization (TPO), FDOT and Clay County to implement a Complete Streets conceptalong US 17/Orange Avenue between SR 16 and Orion Roadprojects supporting multi-modal transportation options in accordance with the Complete Streets guidebook.
+- Policy 2.1.2.
+The City shall enhance the feasibility of transit and multimodal transportation by implementing higher densities and mixed-use as shown in the Future Land Use Map. - Policy 2.1.3.
+New and improved streets within the City shall be designed and operated to enable safe access for all users, including pedestrians, bicyclists, freight, motorists and transit, and other transportation options. - Policy 2.1.4.
+The City shall establish a Complete Streets design guidebook and corridor prioritization plan to implement these policies. - Policy 2.1.5.
+The City shall continue to coordinate with the North Florida Transportation Planning Organization (TPO), FDOT and Clay County to implement projects supporting multi-modal transportation options in accordance with the Complete Streets guidebook. - Policy 2.1.6.

-Policy 2.1.6.
 The City shall initiate coordination with the TPO, FDOT and Clay County to implement Complete Streets concepts along SR 16/Idlewild Avenue/Ferris Street.
-Other streets that should be considered for Complete Street designs include Oakridge Ave., Green Cove Ave7.
-Palmetto Ave., and other local collectors.

-Policy 2.1.8.
-The City shall ensure land uses along primary corridors support the goal of CompleteStreet-adequatelevelofenvicestinduckforbicyclist-podettion-fieight, motorist, transf, and other forms of multi-modultamportation strategies when designing or approving new roadways or modifying existing roads in the City: a.
-Enclosure: Framing the road with street trees,

-- buildings, on-street parking. - Engagement: Connecting the driver with the surrounding environment using tools such as onstreet parking, narrower lanes, architectural details, and pedestrian or bicyclist activity. - c.
-Deflection: Creating vertical or horizontal shifts incorporating round-abouts, splitter medians, raised intersections, raised and or mid-block crosswalks, or similar designs.

-Policy 2.2.1.
-The City shall strive to reduce the number of traffic crashes and eliminate fatalities and serious injuries (FDOT's Vision Zero).

-Policy 2.2.2.
-Intersections shall improve safety and ease of multimodal use be made pedestrian multi-modal friendly by limiting the pedestrian crossing width; use of adequate lighting; adequate timing for traffic signals; and the provision of facilities for persons with disabilities.
-Policy 2.2.3.
-Traffic operation improvements such as traffic signals, turn lanes, service roads, signing, and pavement marking shall be undertaken when warranted to improve the safety and efficiency of the existing roadway network for all transportation modes.
+Other streets that should be considered for Complete Street designs include Oakridge Ave., Green Cove Ave, Palmetto Ave., and other local collectors. - Policy 2.1.10.
+The City shall consider the following speed and multi-modal safety management strategies when designing or approving new roadways or modifying existing roads in the City: - a.
+Enclosure: Framing the road with street trees, buildings, on-street parking. - b.
+Engagement: Connecting the driver with the surrounding environment using tools such as on-street parking, narrower lanes, architectural details, and pedestrian or bicyclist activity. - c.
+Deflection: Creating vertical or horizontal shifts incorporating round-abouts, splitter medians, raised intersections, raised and or mid-block crosswalks, or similar designs. - Policy 2.2.1.
+The City shall strive to reduce the number of traffic crashes and eliminate fatalities and serious injuries (FDOT's Vision Zero). - Policy 2.2.2.
+Intersections shall improve safety and ease of multimodal use by limiting the pedestrian crossing width; use of adequate lighting; adequate timing for traffic signals; and the provision of facilities for persons with disabilities. - Policy 2.2.3.
+Traffic operation improvements such as traffic signals, turn lanes, service roads, signing, and pavement marking shall be undertaken when warranted to improve the safety and efficiency of the existing roadway network for all transportation modes. - Policy 2.2.4.
+Where applicable, the City shall consider traffic signal enhancements such as Lead

-Policy 2.2.4.
-Where applicable, the City shall consider traffic signal enhancements such as Lead Pedestrian Interval (LPI), Rectangular Rapid Flashing Beacons (RRFB), and pedestrian hybrid signals such as a High-Intensity Activated Crosswalk beacon (HAWK) signals.
+Pedestrian Interval (LPI), Rectangular Rapid Flashing Beacons (RRFB), and pedestrian hybrid signals such as a High-Intensity Activated Crosswalk beacon (HAWK) signals.